 There are always two sides to a domestic violence case and it is important to tell your side when facing domestic violence charges.
 In most cases, the police report is not in your favor and your side was not included when the Fresno district attorney filed criminal domestic violence charges against you.
-If you have a domestic violence charge, call immediately to discuss your case with a free consultation.
+If you have a domestic violence charge, call immediately to discuss your case for free.

 California police departments have policies in place that require the officer to arrest if there is a domestic disturbance.
 Fresno Police officers will arrest the person they determine to be the “aggressor”, even where no physical evidence exists to substantiate the domestic violence accusation.
 In fact, the Clovis Police department makes it a policy to make an arrest.

 Once domestic violence charges are filed, the criminal courts are unsympathetic to the plight of the defendant.
 The judge will assume all the charges are true, especially when it comes to bail.
 If the defendant is unable to post the substantial bail, the defendant will remain in custody awaiting trial.

 Even with the overcrowded conditions in the local jails, anyone accused of domestic violence will not be released from custody for overcrowding.
 By retaining a domestic violence criminal lawyer, you can make sure your voice will be heard.
 The judges will be forced to rule accordingly when it comes to being released from jail on domestic violence charges.